The Man in the Brown Suit: Publication history

 Following completion in late 1923, The Man in the Brown Suit was first serialised in the London Evening News under the title Anne the Adventurous.
 It ran in fifty instalments from Thursday, 29 November 1923 to Monday, 28 January 1924.
 There were slight amendments to the text, either to make sense of the openings of an instalment (e.g. changing "She then..." to "Anne then..."), or omitting small sentences or words.
 The main change was in the chapter divisions.
 The published book has 36 chapters whereas the serialisation has only 28 chapters.

 In her 1977 Autobiography Christie refers to it as Anna the Adventuress.
 The change from her preferred title was not of her choosing and the newspaper's choice was one that she considered to be "as silly a title as I have ever heard".
 She raised no objections, however, as the Evening News were paying her £500 (£ in current terms) for the serial rights which she and her family considered an enormous sum.
 At the suggestion of her first husband Archie, Christie used the money to purchase a grey, bottle-nosed Morris Cowley.
 She later stated that acquiring her own car ranked with dining at Buckingham Palace as one of the two most exciting incidents in her life.

 Christie was less pleased with the dustjacket of the book, complaining to the Bodley Head that the illustration, by an unnamed artist, looked as if the incident at the Tube Station occurred in "mediaeval times", when she wanted something "more clear, definite and modern".
-The Bodley Head were anxious to sign a new contract with Christie, now recognising her potential, but she wanted to move on, feeling that "they had not treated a young author fairly."
+The Bodley Head were anxious to sign a new contract with Christie, now recognising her potential, but she wanted to move on, feeling that "they had not treated a young author fairly".
 The US serialisation was in the Blue Book magazine in three instalments from September (Volume 39, Issue 5) to November 1924 (Volume 40, Issue 1) with each issue containing an uncredited illustration.

 Book dedication

 Christie's dedication in the book reads:

 "To E.A.B.
 In memory of a journey, some Lion stories and a request that I should some day write the Mystery of the Mill House".

-"E A B" refers to Major E A Belcher (see References to actual history, geography and current science above).
+"E A B" refers to Major E A Belcher (see Development of the novel above).